roboll/helmfile/README.md

 For your local use-case, aliasing it like `alias hi='helmfile --interactive'` would be convenient.

-## Running helmfile without an Internet connection
+## Running Helmfile without an Internet connection

 Once you download all required charts into your machine, you can run `helmfile charts` to deploy your apps.
 It basically run only `helm upgrade --install` with your already-downloaded charts, hence no Internet connection is required.